 Other Recipes You May Like

-If you made my spicy candied pecans, please rate and review the recipe below!
+If you give this recipe a try, please rate and review it below!
 I would love to hear your feedback.
-Also snap a photo and tag me on insta @theperfectpearr so I can see your creation!
+Also snap a photo and tag me on Insta @theperfectpearr so I can see your creation!

 - Prep Time: 10 minutes